-BC Hydro is tagging various species of fish, including bull trout, Arctic grayling, rainbow trout, walleye and burbot.
-More than 300 fish have been tagged and released in the locations shown below.
-We plan to tag and release an additional 300 fish in 2020.
+We're tagging various species of fish, including bull trout, Arctic grayling, rainbow trout, walleye, burbot, and mountain whitefish.
+More than 1,000 fish have been tagged and released in the locations shown below.
+We plan to tag and release more fish during the operations phase of the project.

-BC Hydro is committed to maintaining the fixed telemetry stations each year through construction of the Site C project and will continue to monitor fish movements throughout operations to ensure the effectiveness of our mitigation measures.
+We're committed to maintaining the fixed telemetry stations each year through construction of the Site C project and will continue to monitor fish movements throughout operations to ensure the effectiveness of our mitigation measures.

-More information on BC Hydro's fish and aquatic program is available on sitecproject.com.
+More information about our fish and aquatic program is available on sitecproject.com.